-Other on-going challenges such as Brexit and global political upheaval are constantly monitored to assess potential and future impact on the business.
+Other on-going challenges such as Brexit and global political upheaval are constantly monitored to assess the potential impact on the business.

-The announcement in February by the UK Ministry of Justice of the reduction in the official discount (Ogden) rate to minus 0.75% is expected to put pressure on classes of business exposed to bodily injury and future care costs.
-Direct rates are expected to rise to compensate for the resulting increase in claims costs.
+The announcement in February 2017 by the UK Ministry of Justice of the reduction in the official discount (Ogden) rate to minus 0.75% is expected to be revised back upwards at some point, but no timelines are available.
+The result of this reduction was notable increase in large claims provisions in the market and we saw increases to both direct and reinsurance rates, as the industry absorbs the deterioration.